Back to Hub

 Best practices include compressing PDFs where possible, avoiding unnecessary duplication, and ensuring multimedia files meet FDA specifications.

-The FDA publishes a checklist outlining common technical screening issues.
 Ignoring these requirements is one of the most common causes of early submission holds.

 Step 6: Complete Required FDA Forms Within eSTAR